 - the office at Parliament House or another office provided at the Commonwealth expense.

-The Minister for Finance may approve a different work base for an Electorate Officer in special circumstances.
+The Special Minister of State may approve a different work base for an Electorate Officer in special circumstances.
 You will need the Minister’s approval to be based in a privately funded or privately leased electorate office.

 If you are a personal employee, your work base must be: